chalatz/excursions/pages/tours/west-coast.md

 ### RHODES MEDIEVAL CITY

-Starting from the pier or your chosen departure point, we will drive you to the Medieval City.
-Here, you'll have the opportunity to capture photos of the walls and significant gates from outside.
-We’ll conclude the tour at one of the Old Town gates, allowing you the freedom to explore independently and stroll back to the ship.
-The walk from the Medieval City to the Cruise Port takes just 10 minutes, enabling you to save both time and money by avoiding any waiting-time charges for the driver.
+Beginning at the pier or your selected departure point, we will transport you to the Medieval City.
+Along the way, you'll have the chance to take photos of the impressive walls and notable gates from the outside.
+The tour will conclude at one of the Old Town gates, giving you the flexibility to explore at your own pace and walk back to the ship.
+The journey from the Medieval City to the Cruise Port is just a 10-minute walk, allowing you to save both time and money by avoiding additional driver waiting fees.

 ### RHODES NEW TOWN

 We continue to the **"New Town"**.
 Here we will see/visit:

-- The historical buildings where the Venetian, Gothic and Arabic elements blend:
+  - **The Historic Buildings** - Where Venetian, Gothic, and Oriental architectural elements seamlessly blend, creating a unique and captivating aesthetic.

-- The **Mandraki Old Harbor**, where according to tradition, the **Colossus of Rhodes**, one of the Seven Wonders of the Ancient World, once stood.
-(Stop Visit Photos).
+  - **Mandraki Old Harbor** -- Traditionally believed to be the site where the Colossus of Rhodes, one of the Seven Wonders of the Ancient World, once stood.
+(Stop, Visit, Photos)

-- The **Church of the Annunciation**, an example of Medieval Catholic design with amazing wall paintings and impressive chandeliers, that today is the Orthodox town's cathedral.
-(Stop Visit Photos)
+  - **Church of the Annunciation** -- A stunning example of medieval Catholic architecture, now serving as the Orthodox town's cathedral.
+Admire its remarkable wall paintings and impressive chandeliers.
+(Stop, Visit, Photos)

-- The **North Point of the island** where the East Coast's Mediterranean Sea and the West Coast's Aegean Sea meet.
+  - **North Point of the Island** -- The meeting point of the Mediterranean Sea on the East Coast and the Aegean Sea on the West Coast, offering a breathtaking natural spectacle.

 ### MONTE SMITH